 According to Pinterest, life would be much easier if we followed a routine cleaning schedule.
 I diligently downloaded a pretty free printable wrote a list of cleaning tasks for each day of the week, as a way of keeping on top of things.
 But then I went on a play date and suddenly I was a day behind!

 This approach certainly appealed to my highly-organised Type-A personality, but ended up feeling very restrictive and like I had failed if I didn’t get to something in the allocated timeframe.
 So it didn’t work for me.
-What I realise needed was a mindset shift, not a better schedule.
+What I really needed was a mindset shift, not a better schedule.
 I had to make peace with our mess, and the occasional chaos that goes along with raising a young family.

 Make peace with mess